RayHightower/RayHightower.com/_posts/2016-04-11-observation-and-data-representation.markdown

-### IoT Call for Proposals
+### IoT Call for Proposals: WindyCityThings

-Doing something interesting with the [Internet of Things](http://windycitythings.com)?
-Consider sharing your ideas at the WindyCityThings IoT conference in June.
-The [WindyCityThings call for proposals](https://wisdomgroup.wufoo.com/forms/windycitythings-2016-exhibit-speaking-proposals/) ends on April 15, 2016.
+Are you working with the [Internet of Things](http://windycitythings.com)?
+Then you might like the [WindyCityThings IoT conference](http://windycitythings.com).
+The [call for proposals](https://wisdomgroup.wufoo.com/forms/windycitythings-2016-exhibit-speaking-proposals/) ends on April 15, 2016.